ybipin6283/Assignments/docs/compliance.md

 # Bonus (Optional)
-• Blue-green deployments for Functions --> We are followed in AKS/ARO depoyment, application version swap.
+• Blue-green deployments for Functions --> We are followed in AKS/ARO depoyment, application version swap. <br>
-• CI/CD smoke tests --> A quick, basic test to check if the application is working at all after deployment.
+• CI/CD smoke tests --> A quick, basic test to check if the application is working at all after deployment. <br>
-• Cost alerts --> We can enforce the alert for such thing.
+• Cost alerts --> We can enforce the alert for such thing.<br>
 • AKS extension -->